Skip to main content

 Full details of the proposed changes are in the consultation documents.

-The standard currently covers import conditions for bovine semen and bovine in vivo derived embryos.
-We are proposing an amendment to expand the scope to include bovine in vitro produced embryos in response to interest from importers and market trends.
-We are also proposing some minor updates to the existing import conditions for bovine semen and bovine in vivo derived embryos to align with WOAH (World Organisation for Animal Health) recommendations and provide more clarity.
+The standard covered import conditions for bovine semen and bovine in vivo derived embryos.
+We proposed an amendment to expand the scope to include bovine in vitro produced embryos in response to interest from importers and market trends.
+We also proposed some minor updates to the existing import conditions for bovine semen and bovine in vivo derived embryos to align with WOAH (World Organisation for Animal Health) recommendations and provided more clarity.

 The proposed amendments

-Overall, we are proposing to amend the standard by:
+Overall, we are proposed to amend the standard by:

 • adding conditions for the importation of bovine in vitro produced embryos